Commission for Countering Extremism: Background and criticism

 The idea was mentioned in the 2017 election platform of the Conservative Party, released four days before the Manchester bombing attack.
 May described the Commission as "a statutory body to help fight hatred and extremism in the same way as we have fought racism."

-Sara Khan was named head of the new commission in January 2018.
-The appointment was criticised by former Conservative Party chairwoman Sayeeda Warsi, Harun Khan, the secretary general of the Muslim Council of Britain, and Labour MP Naz Shah.
+However, from its early days, the Commission received criticism including its staffing and budget.
+For example, former Conservative Party chairwoman Sayeeda Warsi, Harun Khan, the secretary general of the Muslim Council of Britain, and Labour MP Naz Shah criticised the appointment of the Commission's then Commissioner.

-On 24 February 2021 the Commission released a report "Operating with Impunity - Hateful extremism: The need for a legal framework".
+On 24 February 2021, the Commission released a report "Operating with Impunity - Hateful extremism: The need for a legal framework".